QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 Notice how we have chosen to arrange the :math:`y_t`\ ’s in reverse time order.

 The matrix :math:`W` on the left side of :eq:`onefourfive` is "almost" a `Toeplitz matrix <https://en.wikipedia.org/wiki/Toeplitz_matrix>`_ (where each descending diagonal is constant)

 There are two sources of deviation from the  form  of a Toeplitz matrix

 #.
 The first element differs from the remaining diagonal elements, reflecting the terminal condition

 #.
-The subdiagonal elements equal :math:`\beta` time the superdiagonal elements
+The sub-diagonal elements equal :math:`\beta` time the super-diagonal elements

 The solution of :eq:`onefoursix` can be expressed in the form